aravindsakthivel/arthashastra/README.md

-# Chitrakala - Ticket Booking React app
+# Arthashastra - Expense Manager app

 > A MERN based expense manager app that lets you add your expense and earnings.
 Based on the saved data, it gives an overall analyses.